Beans For Babies: When To Introduce, Health Benefits & Recipes

 Which Beans Are Good For Babies?

-Some common dry beans considered suitable for babies are black beans, white beans, kidney beans, pinto beans, fava beans, cannellini beans, mature lima beans, and chickpeas or garbanzo beans (4).
+Some common dry beans are suitable for infants.
+These include black beans, white beans, kidney beans, pinto beans, fava beans, cannellini beans, mature lima beans, and garbanzo beans or chickpeas for babies (4).
 Some varieties like soybeans are associated with some food allergies.
 You can begin feeding any type of beans but check for the suitability of the bean variety to your baby.

 For infants, use simple preparations when introducing beans.
 You can feed well-cooked beans in an easy-to-digest, mashed/puree/soup form.You may mix them with a fruit or vegetable that your baby eats.
 Older babies and toddlers can consume well-cooked bean pieces as finger foods.